tomzo/gocd-json-config-plugin/README.md

 ### Installation

-First you must install the plugin in Go server.
+If you're using a GoCD version *older than 17.8.0*, you need to install the plugin in the GoCD server.

-You'll have to drop `.jar` to `plugins/external` [directory](https://docs.go.cd/current/extension_points/plugin_user_guide.html) in your server installation.
+You'll have to drop `.jar` to `plugins/external` [directory](https://docs.gocd.org/current/extension_points/plugin_user_guide.html) in your server installation.
 Plugin jars can be downloaded from [releases page](https://github.com/tomzo/gocd-json-config-plugin/releases).

 ### Add configuration repository

 There is no UI to add configuration repositories so you'll have to edit the config XML.
 You will need to add `config-repo` section within `config-repos`.
 If `config-repos` does not exist yet then you add it **right above first `<pipelines />`**.